📣 📣 📣

 To point your root domain to your GitHub Pages you have two options:

-1. Use the one click service that DNSimple provides.
+1. Use the One-click Service that DNSimple provides.

 2. Manually add an ALIAS record.